Court of High Commission: Elizabethan era

+Dissolution

 The Court of High Commission was dissolved by the Triennial Act, passed by Parliament in 1641.
 The Triennial Act required that the Crown summon Parliament every three years.
 It also impeached Archbishop William Laud, who had been supported by Charles I. Laud's new ideas and prayers had upset the Scots, and when Charles was refused an army from Parliament, which did not trust him, he created his own.
 This led in part to the English Civil War.